Limited Partner Status Now Depends on Your Role in Running the Business

 The original Soroban Capital Partners LP v.
 Commissioner decision came down on May 28, 2025, as T.C.
 Memo.
 2025-52.
 The Tax Court held that three Soroban hedge fund partners labeled “limited partners” on paper were not limited partners “as such” for purposes of Section 1402(a)(13).

 The Tax Court has reaffirmed that approach in subsequent cases.
-Inside the Tax Court, the functional test is the operative law.

-How the Two Standards Compare
+How the Three Standards Compare

 What’s Coming Next